 Information and communication

 The company´s Board of Directors defines the guidelines of communications and decides on the dates and content of the publication of matters falling within the scope of regular disclosure obligations as well as on the publication of significant matters falling within the scope of continuous disclosure obligations.
-As part of its regular disclosure obligations, the company publishes interim reports concerning the first three, six and nine months of the financial year, a financial statements bulletin and its financial statements as well as an Annual Report.
+As part of its regular disclosure obligations, the company publishes financial statement release, half-yearly report (Q2) as well financial statements / Annual Report.
 The fundamental premise of the disclosure obligation is to ensure that all market parties are provided with sufficient, accurate and identical information on securities and their issuers at the same time.

 As a form of internal communication the Group uses intranet pages, where all the Group-level guidelines of any significance can be found, and also the unit-specific intranet pages show the guidelines that concern a given unit.
 Also, the most essential guidelines for financial management can be seen on the company intranet pages.
 For all guidelines of any significance, training plans shall be prepared whose implementation is monitored.
 Executive board members and other senior management thereof ensure that information is transferred in their units so that each knows the operating procedures relating to his/her duties and so that the other information required for performance of tasks is supplied to the personnel.